 Security issues have always been the number one challenge for the e-commerce industry.
 Despite having a good marketing strategy and remarkable website design, your entire website, as well as your firm, can be easily ruined by a simple DDoS attack or other cyber threats.
 Threats to e-commerce security are rising day by day and have been compromising the data of both organizations and customers.

 Without having the essential security procedures in place, the e-commerce companies are possibly at great risk of losing data of customers and ultimately their revenue.

 On the other hand, the fact that hackers and cybercriminals are nowadays using sophisticated and advanced technologies to attempt cyber attacks doesn’t help either.
 They have found better ways to exploit security loopholes and confidential data of users from online stores.

 Over the past recent years, threats to e-commerce security have made a major impact on the industry.
-Here is a list of major impacts on the e-commerce industry found in the cybersecurity surveys and reports of the past recent years:
+Here is a list of shocking statistics about the e-commerce industry found in the cybersecurity surveys and reports of the past recent years:

 60% of companies are known to have their business shut down within six months of being impacted by the security attack.